 2006 April - General election returns Socialist-led coalition under Ferenc Gyurcsany to power.

 2006 September-October - Violence erupts as thousands rally in Budapest demanding the resignation of Prime Minister Gyurcsany, after he admitted his government had lied during the election campaign.

-2008 April - Mr Gyurcsany reshuffles his cabinet after the Alliance of Free Democrats quits the two-party coalition.
+2008 April - Mr Gyurcsany reshuffles cabinet after Alliance of Free Democrats quits coalition.

-2009 March - Hungary and Russia sign deal to build part of the South Stream pipeline across Hungarian territory.
-Budapest also agrees to jointly build underground gas storage facility in Hungary, a move which will turn the country into a major hub for Russian gas supplies.
+2009 March - Hungary and Russia sign deal to build part of the South Stream pipeline across Hungarian territory, although pipeline was eventually halted in 2015.
+Hungary also agrees to jointly build underground gas storage facility in Hungary, a move which will turn the country into a major hub for Russian gas supplies.

 2009 April - Economy Minister Gordon Bajnai takes over as PM; he announces a programme of public spending cuts, tax rises and public wage freezes.

 2010 May - Parliament passes law allowing ethnic Hungarians living abroad to apply for Hungarian citizenship.
-Slovakia protests at move, accusing Hungary of revisionism, and threatens to strip any Slovak who applies for dual nationality of their Slovak citizenship.
+Slovakia threatens to strip anyone who applies for dual nationality of their citizenship.

 2011 April - Parliament approves a new constitution that opponents say threatens democracy by removing checks and balances.
 The EU expresses concern over the law and asks for it to be withdrawn.